RVPKR777/SOEN-6011/README.md

 13. Computing Foundations
 14. Mathematical Foundations
 15. Engineering Foundations

-3
-There must be no more than one skill per Software Engineering Knowledge Area.
-The skill must be unique across a team.
-The sources of information on a skill could include research publications, interviews, and job postings.
-The use of any sources in the development of SESTOPIA is encouraged, but must be acknowledged explicitly.
-For each skill, the following must be provided:
+#For each skill, the following must be provided:
-# Name of Skill
+1.Name of Skill
-# Classification of Skill
+2.Classification of Skill
-# Prerequisites for Skill
+3.Prerequisites for Skill
-# Related Software Engineering Area(s)
+4.Related Software Engineering Area(s)
-# Rationale for Skill
+5.Rationale for Skill
-# Roles for Skill
+6.Roles for Skill
-# Work Related to Skill (Related Activities and Artifacts)
-# Real-World Example/Scenario of Skill (Text, Graphic, Audio, Video)
-# Role of Academia or Industry in Cultivating the Skill
-# Tools Supporting the Skill
+7.Work Related to Skill (Related Activities and Artifacts) 8.Real-World Example/Scenario of Skill (Text, Graphic, Audio, Video) 9.Role of Academia or Industry in Cultivating the Skill 10.Tools Supporting the Skill
-# Skill Self-Assessment (My Skill Score (1 – 10) and Reasons for Self-Assigned Score)
+11.Skill Self-Assessment (My Skill Score (1 – 10) and Reasons for Self-Assigned Score)
-# References
+12.References